 As a lighthearted (read: not to be taken seriously) followup to my recent Twenty Questions About Cybis post, here are some questions posed by a creative friend/Archive reader/collector in a humorous vein, and my responses likewise.

-Why was Aunt Pauline so foolish to have ever paid so much for these things in the first place and why did she leave me the porcelain collection instead of the Florida real estate?
+Why was Aunt Pauline so foolish as to have ever paid so much for these things in the first place, and why did she leave me the porcelain collection instead of the Florida real estate?

 Which shopping channel sells Cybis?

 None, but you could try going on Shark Tank and convincing Laurie Greiner that these are new pieces you are producing yourself at a fabulous profit margin and that she should immediately start hawking them on QVC.
 If that fails, try to get a licensing deal from Mister Wonderful.

 Why is it that when I dropped my piece in the marble entryway the head snapped off but the flowers on her dress didn’t break?

 By any chance was this their legendary top-secret never-released and thus totally unknown sculpture of Anne Boleyn?
 If not, then sorry — I got nuthin’.

 My dog ate my Cybis, should I take him to the vet?